AP-NORC Poll: Most disapprove of Trump, except on economy

-Two months into Donald Trump's presidency, Americans mostly disapprove of his overall performance.
+Most Americans disapprove of Donald Trump's overall performance two months into his presidency.
 But they're more upbeat about at least one critical area: his handling of the economy.

 Nearly 6 in 10 Americans disapprove of Trump's overall performance, and about the same percentage say the country is headed in the wrong direction, according to a new poll by the Associated Press-NORC Center for Public Affairs Research.
 It was conducted amid the collapse of the GOP's health care overhaul.